auth0/docs/articles/migrations/guides/calling-api-with-idtokens.md

 Customers are encouraged to migrate to Access Tokens.
 This guide will help you with that.

 First, we will see which use cases are affected.
 We will continue with reviewing how you can use <dfn data-key="scope">[scopes](/scopes)</dfn> to get tokens with different access rights, and then see all the ways you can use to get an Access Token.
-Finally, we will review the changes introduced in the [Account Linking](/users/concepts/overview-user-account-linking) process.
+Finally, we will review the changes introduced in the [User Account Linking](/users/concepts/overview-user-account-linking) process.

 ## Does this affect me?